 Thunderbolt, GA

 This much-photographed former Plantation, covering nearly 160 acres, is located about four miles from Savannah’s Historic District in Thunderbolt.
-Bonaventure Cemetery was featured in the novel Garden of Good and Evil written by John Berendt.
+Bonaventure Cemetery was featured in John Berendt’s novel Garden of Good and Evil.

 The Cemetery is breathtakingly beautiful and full of old oak trees dripping with Spanish moss and striking monuments and headstones.
 I cannot imagine how many unique and fascinating stories there are to be told about this Cemetery and the people buried here.

 Well, guys, this was a very “this and that” sort of visit to Savannah for us.
 There is so much more to see and do, and we have saved that adventure for a warmer spring day when we can enjoy wandering through the City.
-Hopefully, after the “trials and tribulations of COVID,” we will have an opportunity to try all the fantastic restaurants, museums and see all the beautiful things to be found in Savannah.
+Hopefully, after the “trials and tribulations of COVID,” we will have an opportunity to try all the fantastic restaurants and museums and see all the beautiful things in Savannah.

 Check back next week for the rest of our four-day adventure in Georgia with cousins extraordinaire Eddie and Dianne.